Are you on your way to trim baby nails? Maybe wondering how to do it without hurting your baby?

 With a newborn, the baby nails are not too difficult to trim, because the infant is usually quite still.
-But in the beginning your baby’s nails shouldn’t be cut at all.
+But in the beginning, your baby’s nails shouldn’t be cut at all.

-Later on it is much harder, but must be done often.
+Later on, it is much harder, but must be done often.

 Here you’ll find advice on when and how to trim your baby’s nails, and how NOT to trim them.
 You’ll also find an instructive video at the bottom of the article.

-- It is very tempting to try to cut the nails to help the baby.
+1. Wait – It is very tempting to try to cut the nails to help the baby.
 Wait a few weeks though.
 The skin on the fingertips is delicate and there is a risk to cause infections if you trim the nails too early.

 3. Regular trimming – After the first few weeks, you might have to trim the nails several times a week.
-Pick a pair of scissors that are aimed for babies.
+Use a pair of scissors that are aimed for trimming baby nails.
 Adult scissors are way too sharp.
 A baby nail clipper, like this one from Safety 1st, is a great choice.
 (Link to Amazon)

 You’ll find a video explaining the process of trimming your baby’s nails below.